 Marginal Plants Can Have A Major Impact

 Marginal aquatic plants for ponds grow where the water and land meet or in boggy areas.
 They aren’t interchangeable with bog plants because bog plants can’t grow in marginal areas.

 Blue moneywort can add a nice splash of color to any pond.
 They love full sun or partly shady areas so they can live around almost any pond.

 The creeping jenny/golden moneywort is the more common of these aquatic plants for ponds.
 They’re great for filling in spaces between rocks and waterfalls as they grow in nice, thick mats.

 5. Yellow Iris

 These late bloomers like to show their flowers in the later summer/early fall time.
-They also take up a good amount of space, 4-6 feet in height and 6-8 feet around.
+They also take up a good amount of space, 4 to 6 feet in height and 6 to 8 feet around.
 This violet-colored plant loves sunny areas.